CrisGarciaM/starwars-app/README.md

-<h1 align="center">Welcome to Star Wars App 👋</h1>
+<h1 align="center">Welcome to the Star Wars App 👋</h1>
 <p>
 </p>

 > The Star Wars App allows the user to search information about Star Wars characters, planets, starships and species.
-Each search result provides the user with 10 information cards to begin.
+Each search result provides the user with 10 information cards.
 The user can then navigate through pages to find all available results.

 ## Install and run :rocket: